ShahdMoataz20/E-commerce-Customers-Segmentation/README.md

 # 🛍️E-commerce Customer Segmentation – MLSC Data Science Graduation Project
 ******📌 Project Overview:******

-develop and train an unsupervised machine learning model to segment customers based on their transactional behavior and other relevant features from the dataset.
-The goal is to identify customer groups that share similar behaviors and use these segments to discuss strategies for offering coupons to increase loyalty and satisfaction.
+This project focuses on customer segmentation for an e-commerce platform using unsupervised machine learning.
+The goal is to analyze customer behavior, group them into meaningful segments, and provide recommendations for coupon distribution to enhance customer loyalty and satisfaction.

+The dataset consists of customer demographics, transaction history, city and gender information, and coupon usage data.
+We employ clustering techniques to identify customer segments and derive actionable insights for business decision-making.